 - Service members’ original SLA expiration date will stay the same

 One-Time Leave Payment.
-An enlisted service member of the Armed Forces who would lose accumulated leave in excess of the 90 days may elect to be paid a lump sum payment of up to 30 days of forfeited leave.
+An enlisted Service member of the Armed Forces who would lose accumulated leave in excess of the 90 days may elect to be paid a lump sum payment of up to 30 days of forfeited leave.
 This election can only be taken once during a career.
 This leave payment does apply against the 60 days of leave paid during a career.

 - Regular Army: Active Duty